cannomaly/UE_Dumper/README.md

-# -- Unreal Engine Debugger Script for Cheat Engine --
+# -- Unreal Engine Dumper Script for Cheat Engine --
 This project provides a Lua script for dynamically scanning, dissecting, and extracting player data from a game's memory using Cheat Engine.
 It supports games built with both Unreal Engine 4 and Unreal Engine 5.

 ## Features